PROTECTION PRODUCTS TERMS & CONDITIONS (R)

 3. FEES & EXCLUSIVITY

 3.1 Fees.
-Client agrees to pay CIC the Total Fee for Order set forth in the Order Form (the “Fee”) for all Activation Codes issued to Client by CIC.
-CIC will invoice the Fee to Client upon issuance of the Activation Codes and Client agrees to pay the Fee within thirty (30) days from the date of such invoice.
+Client agrees to pay CIC the Fee per Activation Code Redeemed set forth in the Order Form for each Activation Code redeemed by Individuals during the Enrollment Period (the “Fee”).
+CIC will invoice the Fee to Client on a monthly basis for all Activation Codes redeemed by Individuals during the prior thirty (30) calendar days and Client agrees to pay the Fee within thirty (30) days from the date of such invoice.
 If Client does not make full payment of the Fee within thirty (30) days from the date of receipt an invoice CIC, may immediately (a) deactivate the Activation Codes and cease further performance under these Terms and Conditions until such Fee is paid in full by Client, or (b) terminate these Terms and Conditions and the Individuals’ enrollment of the Consumer Product.
 Interest shall accrue on any past due amounts at the rate of one and one half percent (1.5%) per month.
 In addition, Client shall be liable to CIC for any costs and attorneys’ fees incurred by CIC to collect unpaid amounts.

 3.3 Taxes.
 Client shall be responsible for, and shall promptly pay or reimburse CIC for the payment of, any sales, use, excise, ad valorem, value-added or other similar taxes, assessments or duties imposed by any government agency that are associated with the Consumer Products (other than taxes based on CIC's net income).